Travel details

 Each is likened to a sister and is cherished as a symbol of Cappadocia.

-Their unique shapes harmonize with the background landscape, making them especially photogenic.
+Their unique shapes harmonize with the surrounding landscape, making them extremely photogenic.

 [Japanese Guide]